palaniraja/fundMeATesla/README.md

 ## Which Tesla?

 I have always struggle internally with decision paralysis whenever I need to take any big decisions, I tend to overthink, but not this time.
-Never in any of my decision I am clear as this one.
+Never in my life, I have a clear winner of a decision as this one.

-A Red, Model 3, Extended range, Dual motor
+A Red, Model 3, Extended range, Dual motor.

 ![Model 3](assets/custom-model3.png)